AngryGroceries/Apex_Superglide_Practice_Tool/README.md

 - Copy-paste the Superglide Practice Tool script directly from Github into the Powershell window.

-- Click 'Enter' to start the script.
+- Press 'Enter' to start the script.

 Pressing "Ctrl-C" within the Powershell window will terminate the script when you are finished, or just exit out of the Powershell window.